-Feeling tense at work?
+Feeling tense while working from home?
+Haven’t gotten your ergonomic desk setup to speed just yet?
 Step away from the keyboard, take your eyes off the screen, and spend a few moments focusing on your body.
 A quick stretching break could be just what you need to feel reinvigorated.
 In fact, studies have shown that taking a much-needed pause can help boost your productivity (and act as a great alternative to downing an extra cup of coffee when the afternoon slump hits).
 Perform all of the stretches below, or pick one or two, to target any part of your body that feels tight or out of whack.

 Targets: back, chest

 While this stretch is typically done on all fours, you don’t have to be on the ground to lengthen and contract your muscles.
 Perform a modified version of the same gentle, spine-stretching sequence from your home desk to help ease your body back into proper posture.

 - Scoot down towards the edge of your chair so that your back isn’t resting or being propped up by the back of the chair.

 - With your hands resting on your knees, inhale and hinge slightly forward allowing a small arch in your lower back.
 This is cow pose.

 - On your exhale, round your spine and tuck your chin into your chest.
 This is cat pose.